uditgaurav/pages/README.md

 NAME    AGE
 litmus  0s
 ```
-Note: Ensure that the infra chart is always installed on litmus namespace
+Note: Ensure that the litmus chart is always installed on litmus namespace

-- Install the operator & chaos experiment charts from the litmuchaos repo in
+- Install the kubernetes chaos experiment charts from the litmuchaos repo in
 the same manner.